Slovo: Russian Sign Language Dataset: Dataset Description

 \section{Dataset Description}

-\textbf{Dataset Content.} Our dataset is approximately 16 GB -- it contains 20,400 videos of 1,001 classes representing frequently used glosses and short phrases in Russian Sign Language, including alphabet and numerals.
+\textbf{Dataset Content.} Our dataset is approximately 16 GB -- it contains 20,000 videos of 1,000 classes representing frequently used glosses and short phrases in Russian Sign Language, including alphabet and numerals.
 The dataset does not include fingerspelling words, i.e., words spelled letter by letter using dactylology.
-In addition, our dataset includes 400 samples of a special “no event” class where the subject is not signing any gestures.
-About 86\% of the videos are oriented vertically, 13\% are oriented horizontally, and 1\% are in square format.
+In addition, we expanded the Slovo by 400 extra samples of a special “no event” class where the subject is not signing any gestures.
 To the best of our knowledge, 194 crowdworkers participated in the video recording for our dataset, making it the most subject-diverse RSL dataset and the second among all sign language datasets (see Table 1 for more details).
 The dataset was collected mainly indoors and varied in scenes and lighting conditions.

-\textbf{Video Quality.} The videos were recorded primarily in HD and FullHD formats (Figure~\ref{fig: stat}d).
-The number of frames distribution is also shown in Figure~\ref{fig: stat}a, the average video length is 1.67 seconds, and the overall duration of the dataset is about 19.81 hours.
+\textbf{Video Quality.} The videos were recorded primarily in HD and FullHD formats (see Figure~\ref{fig: stat}d).
+About 86\% of the videos are oriented vertically, 13\% are oriented horizontally, and 1\% are in square format.
+The number of frames distribution is also shown in Figure~\ref{fig: stat}a.
+The average video length is 1.67 seconds, and the overall duration of the dataset is about 19.81 hours.

 \textbf{Data Splitting.} The data was split into training (75\%) and test (25\%) sets, containing 15 and 5 video samples for each class, respectively.
 The numbers of subjects in training and test sets are equal 112 and 174, respectively.
-Note that groups of subjects in these two sets intersect; however, we tried to minimize it by filling out the test set with inactive users (see Figure~\ref{fig: stat}b-c).
+Note that groups of subjects in these two sets intersect; however, we tried to minimize it by filling out the test set with inactive signers (see Figure~\ref{fig: stat}b-c - the test set consists mainly of signers who have uploaded a small number of videos).
+This approach minimizes the intersection of signers in the training and test sets, reducing the risk of model overfitting.